codee-com/open-catalog/README.md

 sidebar_label: Index
 ---

-# Open Catalog of Best Practices for Modernization and Optimization
+# Open Catalog of Code Guidelines for Correctness, Modernization, and Optimization

 ## About

-This Open Catalog is a collaborative effort to consolidate expert knowledge on best practices for modernizing and optimizing code written in C, C++, and Fortran programming languages.
+This Open Catalog is a collaborative effort to consolidate expert knowledge on code guidelines for the correctness, modernization, and optimization of code written in C, C++, and Fortran programming languages.
 The Catalog consists of a comprehensive set of checks (rules) that describe specific issues in the source code and provide guidance on corrective actions, along with extensive documentation, example codes and references to additional reading resources.

 ## Benchmarks